Staying safe near train lines

 Autumn Staying Safe

-As the nights begin to draw in and the mornings are increasing dark, please can I ask that you speak with your child/children about staying safe when they are out and about in the community.
+When the nights begin to draw in and the mornings are increasingly dark, please can I ask that you speak with your child/children about staying safe when they are out and about in the community.
 It would be appreciated if you could go through with them the following points;

 1. Agree the routes they are going to use going to key places, e.g. school and make sure they know them so they don’t get lost.